greenfishbluefish/sims_loader/README.md

 * `--password`: the password to connect to the database with.
     * If unprovided, no password with be set or passed to the connector.
     * This is unused in the SQLite driver.

+Driver-specific options:

+* `--sid`: the SID to connect to when connecting to Oracle.
+    * This is required.

 ## Model file